hyparam/csv-validator/README.md

-# Guardrails Validator Template
+# Guardrails CSV Validator

-Template repository that hosts a sample validator to be used within GuardrailsHub.
+A CSV validator for Guardrails AI.

 ## How to create a Guardrails Validator
 - On the top right of the page, click "Use this template", select "create a new repository"  and set a name for the package.